 Is charging safe?

 Yes.
-All chargepoints are rigorously safety tested and are safe to use – even in the pouring rain.
+All chargepoints and charging cables are rigorously safety tested and are safe to use – even in the pouring rain.

 Can someone unplug my car while it is charging?